Quantum advantage in zero-error function computation with side information: Analyzing the behavior of quantum advantage in FLC

-For any $m$-instance confusion graph $G^{(m)}, m \geq 1$, it is evident that the quantum rate is at most the classical rate ({\it cf.} Proposition \ref{prop:xi} \ref{prop:quan_less_than_class}).
-We refer to the ratio of classical and quantum rates as the quantum advantage.
+For any $m$-instance $f$-confusion graph $G^{(m)}, m \geq 1$, it is evident that the quantum rate is at most the classical FLC rate ({\it cf.} Proposition \ref{prop:xi} \ref{prop:quan_less_than_class}).
+We refer to the ratio of classical FLC and quantum rates as the quantum advantage in this section.
 As discussed in Section \ref{subsec:related_work}, there are several results in the literature that discuss the quantum advantage in the single-instance case.
-However, depending on the problem, a quantum advantage in the single-instance setting may not necessarily translate into a quantum advantage when considering $R_{\text{quantum}}$ and $R_{\text{classical}}$.
+However, depending on the problem, a quantum advantage in the single-instance setting may not necessarily translate into a quantum advantage when considering $R_{\text{quantum}}$ and $R_{\text{FLC}}$.

 In this section, we consider several examples of problems within function computation with side information and explore the behavior of the quantum advantage in the different settings (single-instance and asymptotic rate).
-For all the settings, we consider the quantum advantage under the two extremes of the corresponding confusion graph, namely $G^{\boxtimes m}$ and $G^{\lor m}$.
+For all the settings, we consider the quantum advantage under the two extremes of the corresponding $f$-confusion graph, namely $G^{\boxtimes m}$ and $G^{\lor m}$.